Slowlans Route Overview

 Route Description

 The classic Nolan’s 14 line is comprised of both extremely well-maintained on-trail routes up 14ers, as well as off-trail routes of varying quality.
 Some of these off-trail routes are undocumented social, game, and hunting trails; others ascend/descend steep avalanche chutes and hillsides that may take considerably more route finding skills to navigate safely and efficiently.
-Prepare yourself for moderate isolation bushwhacking up and down lonely slopes, as well as sharing well-engineered trails with other trail users masses.
+Prepare yourself for moderate isolation bushwhacking up and down lonely slopes, as well as sharing well-engineered trails with other trail users.

 Generally, a mountain or group of mountains will first have to be ascended starting from the valley floor.
 Once summited, you’ll descend back down the other side of the mountain into a different valley/basin.
-Usually, good camping is available at these low points, as well as good water sources, and the start of bailout/resupply points.
+Usually, good camping is available at these low points, as well as good water sources, as well as the start of bailout/resupply points.
 For Nolan’s 14 runners, this is where you may meet up with support.
 We can also use these areas to stash our own cache of resupplies.

 Route Challenges